Tags

 08 Monday Aug 2011

-Posted Celebrities, Design, Music, Web Sites
+Posted in Celebrities, Design, Music, Web Sites

-in"Watch the Throne" is the debut collaborative studio album by Jay-Z and Kanye West.
+"Watch the Throne" is the debut collaborative studio album by Jay-Z and Kanye West.
 (Roc-A-Fella Records/Roc Nation/Def Jam Recordings)

 “Watch the Throne“, American rapper Jay-Z‘s debut collaborative studio album with Kanye West was released today.
 Jay-Z also has a pretty cool web site called Life+Times that reflects his knowledge and appreciation of great design.
 Life+Times covers the artist’s latest interests in the worlds of style, leisure, art & design, technology, sports, and of course, music.
 Check it out!
 DESIGN NOTE: The album cover artwork for “Watch the Throne” was designed by Givenchy creative director Riccardo Tisci and rendered in gleaming gold by Joe Zeff Design.